oasis-tcs/odata-json-schema/tools/README.md

 ### Installation

 The prerequisites are listed within [`transform.cmd`](transform.cmd).
 It's quite a lot:
-- [Java SE 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is installed and in the `PATH`
+- [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is installed and in the `PATH`
 - [git](https://git-for-windows.github.io/) is installed and in the `PATH`
 - [Eclipse](https://www.eclipse.org/) is installed with Xalan (contained in Eclipse Web Tools Platform or the [Eclipse IDE for JavaScript and Web Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-javascript-and-web-developers/oxygen1a) package), and `ECLIPSE_HOME` environment variable is set
   Alternative: [Xalan](http://xalan.apache.org/xalan-j/downloads.html) is installed and `CLASSPATH` contains `xalan.jar` and `serializer.jar`